GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 ---

 Welcome to the Getting Started Guides!
-The purpose of this page is to describe each article and how you can contribute to this collection.
+The purpose of this page is to describe each article and how to share feedback about this collection.

-## Begin your journey
+## Begin your journey {: #begin }

-The following articles will provide guidance as you start your Chrome extension development journey:
+The following articles will provide guidance as you start your extension development journey:

 ### Extension development concepts {: #concepts }